junxit/us-congress-bills-112/metadata.md

 - 2011-02-28 — Mr. Lungren, Daniel E. moved to suspend the rules and pass the bill, as amended.
 - 2011-02-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 3 (Roll no. 149). (text: CR H1373)
 - 2011-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 3 (Roll no. 149).(text: CR H1373)
+- 2011-03-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.